Fully-funded PhD studentships in Data Science

 Artur Garcez is Professor of Computer Science at City, University of London.
 He holds a Ph.D. in Computing (2000) from Imperial College London.
-He is a Fellow of the British Computer Society (FBCS), member of the ACM, AAAI, IEEE, CGCA, and partner at Performance Systems Ltd., Rio de Janeiro.
-Garcez is the leader of the Machine Learning research group
+He is a Fellow of the British Computer Society (FBCS), member of the ACM, AAAI, IEEE, CGCA, and partner at Performance Systems, Rio de Janeiro, and Cognitive Intelligence, London.

-at City University, president of the Steering Committee of the
+at City University London, president of the Steering Committee of the

 Neural-Symbolic Learning and Reasoning Association

-, London, and founding director of City's new MSc in Data Science
+, London, and founding director of City's MSc in Data Science

 Garcez has an established track record of research in Machine Learning, Neural Computing and Artificial Intelligence.
 He has co-authored two books: Neural-Symbolic Cognitive Reasoning

 , with Lamb and Gabbay (Springer 2009), and Neural-Symbolic Learning Systems